ceeoinnovations/prev-ceeoinnovations/_projects/sample.markdown

 <div class="free_write" markdown="1">

 ---

+Dear Reader,

+Welcome to the journey!

-Duplicate the sample.markdown file.
+First things first - Duplicate the sample.markdown file.
 Rename it with suitable name.
-Create a folder with same name (not necessary, but important!!) inside projects_assests folder.
-Remember markdown outside projects_assets folder, and project folder inside the projects_assets folder.
+Create a folder with same name (not necessary, but very important!!) inside projects_assests folder.
+Remember markdown file outside projects_assets folder, and project folder inside the projects_assets folder.

+As soon as you do this your page should be created which you can access by going to https://www.ceeoinnovations.github.io/projects/<projectname>.html

+## Let's begin

 Open the markdown file in your favorite text editor.
 (Caution!!
 Do not edit the sample file, edit the duplicate file!!)

 You will see the following on the top.
 It is the front matter.
-Carefully edit the tags. items like legal, linker, linkname are optional.
+Carefully edit the tags.
+Items like legal, linker, linkname are optional.
 Use them according to need!

 ---
 layout: post